duncantmiller/llm_prompt_engineering/README.md

 The following is a review of all tests and methods used in the test.py file.

 ##### `parse_custom_args()`:
-Parses `--live-test` flag for live API calls.
-If the `--live-test` flag is present, then live API calls will be made.
+Uses argparse to parse the `python test.py` command for `--live-test` flag.
+If the flag is present (the commend executed is `python test.py --live-test`) then live API calls will be made.
 If the flag is not present, then the tests will use the responses recorded in vcrpy cassetts.

-### BaseTestCase
+### BaseTestCase(unittest.TestCase)
 Base class for all test cases with common testing methods.

 ##### `default_response_davinci()`: